haacked/haacked.com/_posts/archived/2005-05-31-thereisalwaysabugintheprocess.aspx.markdown

 ---
 layout: post
-title: "Please Trust And Empower Your Employees.
-There&#8217;s Always A Bug In The Process."
+title: Please Trust And Empower Your Employees.
+There&#8217;s Always A Bug In The Process.
 date: 2005-05-31 -0800
 comments: true
 disqus_identifier: 3952
-categories: [company culture]
+categories:
+- company culture
+redirect_from: "/archive/2005/05/30/thereisalwaysabugintheprocess.aspx/"
 ---

 In my limited experience so far, and from anecdotal evidence of nearly everyone I’ve ever met who had a boss at one time or another, managers as a whole still do not trust their employees.
 It’s a real shame if you